prafdin/devops-course/simple_site/v1/readme.md

+This guide provide simple way for deploy simple site to new virtual machine.
 ### Prerequsites
 - Generate public and private keys on control VM.
 Rename public key 'id_rsa_ycloud.pub' and put public and private keys to ~/.ssh folder.